-Residential real estate for this purpose would include single-family homes, townhouses, condominiums, and cooperatives, as well as buildings designed for occupancy by one to four families and would also include land that is vacant or unimproved but that is zoned, or for which a permit has been issued, for occupancy by one to four families.
+(4) Residential Real Estate.
+Residential real estate for this purpose would include "single-family homes, townhouses, condominiums, and cooperatives, including condominiums and cooperatives in large buildings containing many such units, as well as entire apartment buildings, designed for one to four families" that are located in the United States.
+Preamble to Final Rule.
+Residential real estate also includes "land located in the United States on which the transferee intends to build a structure designed principally for occupancy by one to four families."